-Postpartum Mental Health Support: Perinatal Mood Disorders are the most common complication of pregnancy, with 1 in 7 mothers experiencing postpartum depression.
-Fathers and partners can also experience postpartum issues, called Paternal Post Natal Depression in men, and early intervention is key in helping parents’ mental health.
-Postpartum Support International (Postpartum.net) is a non-profit with chapters in every state and their mission is to provide “current information, resources, education, and to advocate for further research and legislation to support perinatal mental health.”
+Perinatal Mood Disorders are the most common complication of pregnancy, with 1 in 7 mothers experiencing postpartum depression.
+Fathers and partners can also experience postpartum issues, called Paternal Post Natal Depression.
+In both circumstances, early intervention is key in helping parents’ mental health.
+Postpartum Support International (Postpartum.net) is a non-profit with chapters in every state.
+Their mission is to provide “current information, resources, education, and to advocate for further research and legislation to support perinatal mental health.”

 La Leche League of Maryland, Delaware and DC has email and phone support as well as in person meetings open to all who are nursing, feeding human milk or support nursing.
 Meetings are led by accredited Leaders who are also experienced breastfeeding parents.

-General Support – Based in Bethesda and unique to the DC Metro area, Parenting and Childhood Education or PACE Moms, offers educational and emotional support for first and second time moms.
-Parents a placed in groups led bymental health professionals and as it says on their website, “The combination of education and support works so well that P.A.C.E. group members usually continue to meet on their own after the workshops end.”
-The cost for PACE is $350 for eight 2-hour sessions but persepctive members should know it’s a 501c3 non-profit.
+Based in Bethesda and unique to the DC Metro area, Parenting and Childhood Education or PACE Moms, offers educational and emotional support for first and second time moms.
+Parents are placed in groups led by mental health professionals and as it says on their website, “The combination of education and support works so well that P.A.C.E. group members usually continue to meet on their own after the workshops end.”
+The cost for PACE is $350 for eight 2-hour sessions but perspective members should know it’s a 501c3 non-profit.

 - Baby Sleep